 All of the business major programs at Cabrini include a common business core which recognizes the 'enterprise' nature of today's business world that integrates the various strategic areas of business.

 Minors / ConcentrationsConcentrations and minors in skill areas allow students to further specialize in their field of study.
-Accounting students can minor in related business fields (Finance, Human Resource Management, Management Information Systems, and International Business) or in the following:
+Accounting students can minor in related business fields (Finance, Human Resources Management, Marketing, and International Business) or in the following:

 Concentrations are available to students majoring or minoring in accounting.
 Concentrations in nonprofit management and public administration prepare students who wish to work in those sectors of the economy.